“LETTERS TO VETERANS PROJECT”

 Please include the Veteran’s name on the subject line or title “Any Veteran” Please contact us if you have any questions concerning the letter project.

 The Eastern Iowa Honor Flight Board would also like to invite each of you to the “Welcome Home Celebration” that will take place upon the Honor Flight’s return to Cedar Rapids The flight will arrive at The Eastern Iowa Airport at approximately 10:00 – 10:30 p.m.

 Please join in the festivities as the Veterans enter the terminal.
-We hope to provide a welcome home that many of them never received after WWII and Korea.
+We hope to provide a welcome home and “thank you” that many of them never received after their service in WWII, Korea, and Vietnam.